Key takeaway

-Key Changes to Support EU Climate Goals
+Key Changes To Support EU Climate Goals

 The proposed legislation will remove outdated national provisions now governed by EU law and grant regulatory authorities new powers to enforce the updated EU rules.
 These include the ability to issue production and use bans where violations are detected, particularly targeting the illegal trade or placement of equipment pre-filled with F-gases.